olegasd123/xrm-vscode/README.md

 ```

 Notes:
-- `defaultSolution` is the solution unique name; it is also used to prefill remote paths with the publisher prefix.
 - Set `resource` if the token audience is not the org URL.
 Turn on `userAgentEnabled` or set `userAgent` to add a custom header to every HTTP call.
 - `createMissingWebResources: false` blocks creation; publish will only update existing items for that environment.